 properly regulated.
 You will need to do the final regulation once the clock is in its permanent location to achieve this accuracy.
 To check the clock's accuracy, set the hands to the correct time, let the clock run at least 3 or 4 days, then note the deviation from a reference time piece, typically a cellphone.
 The main factors causing variations in rate are temperature changes, and the lessening tension of the mainspring as it runs down.
 See the following sections on regulating the clock.

 Regulating the clock - Dial Regulating Arbor:

 If applicable, the clock can be made to go faster or slower by means of the small adjustment arbor located on the face of the dial, usually located at the top of the dial, or just below the hand shaft.
-Using the small end of your winding key, turn the arbor toward the F on the dial (A on foreign clocks) to speed up the clock, or turn it toward S (R on foreign clocks) to slow it down.
+Using the small end of your winding key, turn the arbor toward the Fast on the dial (Advance on foreign clocks) to speed up the clock, or turn it toward Slow (Retard on foreign clocks) to slow it down.
 Turn the arbor only a about ½ or ¼ turn at a time, then run the clock to evaluate the effect of your change.